 She is currently leading a three-year Canadian Institutes of Health Research (CIHR)-funded project that will conduct comparative investigations of the quality of physician billing claims databases from Newfoundland and Labrador, Nova Scotia, Manitoba, and Saskatchewan.

-In the fall of 2017, Dr. Robert Balshaw returned to the University of Manitoba to join the Data Science Platform of the George and Fay Yee Centre for Healthcare Innovation as a Senior Biostatistician.
-Prior to this, he was a Senior Scientist at the BC Centre for Disease Control for almost five years, and for 14 years was the head of biostatistics at Syreon Corporation (Vancouver), a contract research organization working with the pharmaceutical industry.
-He is a native Winnipegger and obtained his bachelor’s and master’s degrees from the Department of Statistics at the University of Manitoba, as well as a PhD in education.
-He also ran the Statistical Advisory Service in the early 1990’s.
+Dr. Robert Balshaw joined the Data Science Platform of the George and Fay Yee Centre for Healthcare Innovation as a Senior Biostatistician in the fall of 2017.
+Before this, Rob was a Senior Scientist for 5 years at the BC Centre for Disease Control, and for 14 years was head of biostatistics at Syreon Corporation (Vancouver), a contract research organization conducting clinical trials for the pharmaceutical industry.
+He obtained his bachelor’s and master’s degrees from the Department of Statistics at the University of Manitoba, and his PhD in Statistics from Simon Fraser University.

-Dr. Balshaw’s research expertise includes clinical trials, the discovery and validation of ‘omic biomarkers, database studies, the use of observational data to approximate results of randomized studies, and the analysis of longitudinal and life-history data.
+Dr. Balshaw’s expertise includes the planning, design, implementation and analysis of clinical trials, the discovery and validation of ‘omic biomarkers, secondary use of linked administrative databases, the use of observational data to approximate results of randomized studies, and the analysis of longitudinal and life-history data.
 He has collaborated with a wide variety of researchers, from graduate students through big pharma, and has led or been part of literally hundreds of statistical projects, big and small.

 Loring Chuchmach received his M.Sc. in 2002 and has worked at the University of Manitoba since 1996.
 He joined the Data Science platform at Centre for Healthcare Innovation in 2015 as a data analyst, and prior to this he worked within several departments/faculties at the University of Manitoba including Kinesiology, Sociology, Nursing, and Psychology as both a research assistant and research associate.
 He has also done analytical contract work for the government of Manitoba.
 Along with working in the Data Science platform, Loring also holds an appointment in the department of Psychology as a research associate.